 What Are The Major Thyroid Hormones?

-T4 is secreted by the thyroid follicles; T3 is formed at the target tissue when T4 is converted.
+T4 is secreted by the thyroid follicles, while T3 is formed when T4 is converted in the target tissue.

-Calcitonin is another essential hormone produced by the thyroid.
-It helps to regulate blood calcium levels and is mainly involved in bone metabolism.
-Calcitonin is released in response to increasing levels of blood calcium ions and ensures that calcium gets deposited in the bones.
+Another important hormone produced by the thyroid is calcitonin.
+Its role is to regulate blood calcium levels and primarily impacts bone metabolism.
+Calcitonin is released in response to increasing blood calcium ions to ensure calcium is deposited in the bones.

-Although problems with calcitonin are rare, its production does decrease over time which may result in decalcification and weakening of bones as we age.
-Osteoporosis, a condition where bones are weak and easily broken another critical health issue for women, affecting1 in 4 women over the age of 65.
+Although issues with calcitonin are rare, its production does decline over time, potentially leading to bone weakening as we age.
+Osteoporosis, a condition where bones are weak and easily broken, is a significant concern for women, affecting 1 in 4 women over the age of 65.

-So, supporting a healthy thyroid in order to produce optimal levels of hormones is essential for many elements of women's health.
+Supporting a healthy thyroid to maintain optimal hormone levels is essential for various aspects of women's health.